• Skip to main content

 Environmental Stewardship

-the water walker book cover with woman walking through trees
+Book cover for The Water Walker with illustration of woman walking through trees

 Native American communities were the first to recognize what humans were doing to the planet and have always played a crucial role in raising awareness about the environment.
 Every morning an Ojibwe grandmother greets nibi (water) with gratitude.
 Knowing that unpolluted water will soon be a scarcity, she and a group of women start to walk around the Great Lakes in order to draw attention to the importance of clean water.
 It takes them seven years to walk around the lakes, but they do not give up.
 Both the text and the illustrations add sweet humor to this important story.